ryanlfoster/vanilla-modal/README.md

 ### Why plain JavaScript?

 Because of the bloat of DOM libraries.
 Because of the dreadful performance of monolithic JavaScript frameworks.
 Because decoupled is the way to go.
 Because standard JavaScript provides everything you need for this task.
-Because sometimes, a 5KB minified script is all you need.

-<sup><sub>Also because sometimes you're adding this to something ridiculous like 97 gzipped kilobytes of Ember.js.</sub></sup>
+Because sometimes, a 7KB minified (1.8KB gzipped) script is all you need.
+Also because sometimes you're adding this to an already glorious JavaScript overhead, e.g. 97 gzipped kilobytes of Ember.js.

 ### What about CSS Modal?